Volver: Top ten lists

 Sight & Sound magazine's critics poll named Volver the 2nd-best film of 2006.
 In 2019, The Guardian ranked the film 46th in its 100 best films of the 21st century list.
+In 2025, the New York Times' "The 100 Best Movies of the 21st Century" ranked Volver at number Eighty.
+It was also one of the films voted for the "Readers' Choice" edition of the list, finishing at number 197.

-Awards and nominations
+Accolades

 Volver received a standing ovation when it was screened as part of the official selection at the 2006 Cannes Film Festival, and won the Best Screenplay award as well as the award for Best Actress — which was shared by the six stars of the film.